SamedHrmn/music-player-flutter/README.md

 # music-player-flutter
 #### Flutter music player application which is my personal project published to play store.
-Project structures as following,
+Project structures are as following,
 <pre>
      lib--                                        App Features:
          |                                           - Dynamic theme and save with Shared Preferences